 The stats are grim.
 US Gross Domestic Product (GDP), the value of economic activity in a country, contracted sharply in Q1 (-5%) and is expected to show an even greater decline in Q2.
 The unemployment rate sits around 14%.
 There have been over 100 large bankruptcies filed so far in 2020.
 Prices on oil futures plunged and drifted into negative territory at one point.
-Global cases of coronavirus are 7.2 million and counting and related deaths are 400,000 and climbing.
-Against this backdrop, as of June 10th, the S&P 500 is up 43% from its March low, global stocks have regained more than $20 trillion in value, and the Nasdaq has risen 11% in 2020.
+Global cases of coronavirus are 7.2 million and counting, and related deaths are 400,000 and climbing.
+Against this backdrop, as of June 10th, the S&P 500 is up 43% from its March low, global stocks have regained more than $20 trillion in value, and the Nasdaq rose 11% in 2020.
 The numbers are confounding and show a disconnect between the market and the economy.
 What gives?

 It is important to keep in mind that although related, the market is not the economy.
 You can liken it to the image captured below.